kyleapostol/Final-Memory-Match/README.md

 1) Fork this repo and clone from the terminal.
 2) $ git clone https://github.com/kyleapostol/Final-Memory-Match.git
-3) Navigate into cloned directory and be on the master branch.
+3) Navigate into cloned directory and checkout master branch.
 4) Open the index.html in your browser.

 <h3>Technologies Used</h3>